 It is an offence for a person to ill-treat or neglect a person who lacks mental capacity.
 The offence is either way, and carries a maximum penalty on indictment of 5 years’ imprisonment and/or a fine.

-The question of whether a person lacks capacity within the meaning of the Act is to be decided on the balance of probabilities (section 2(4)).
+The question of whether a person lacks capacity within the meaning of the Act is to be decided on the balance of probabilities (s.2(4)).
 Accordingly, there must be evidence to support the fact that the person lacked mental capacity at the time the offence was committed.
-This may take the form of a report by a doctor or another expert.

 The offence is committed when a person ill-treats or wilfully neglects another who lacks, or whom he/she reasonably believes to lack, mental capacity and that person: